matt-powelldev2784/curry-shop/README.md

 # Curry Club Food Take Away App

-## To get started
-1. Clone this repository
-2. Run npm install
-3. Run npm run dev
-4. Open http://localhost:3000/ in your browser

 ## Deployed App
 * Deployed app can be accessed using the following link: https://curry-shop.vercel.app/